 Uncooked eggs are not the only possible culprit for foodborne illness when it comes to raw cookie dough—uncooked flour can also carry bacteria like E. coli.
 This recipe for edible cookie dough is prepared without eggs and uses heat-treated flour for the batter, making it perfectly safe to eat.

-Simply toasting the flour before use in this recipe will not only kill any lingering bacteria like E. coli, it will also add a delicious nutty flavor to the cookie dough from the toasting process.
+Simply toasting the flour before use in this recipe will not only kill any lingering bacteria, it will also add a delicious nutty flavor to the cookie dough from the toasting process.
+Since this recipe doesn't require any cooking beyond toasting the flour, it's a great baking project for kids.
 If you make cookies just to lick the bowl, then this is the perfect recipe for you.
-There's no need to restrain yourself—go ahead and lick the beater!

 - 1 cup all-purpose flour

 - 2 ounces cream cheese (softened)

 - 2 to 4 tablespoons milk (as needed)